 You may also apply for a change of visa category.
 In any case, your request must only be due to unusual or exceptional circumstances.

 After the conclusion of your program, you can still benefit from the so-called “Grace Period”.
-It means you can remain in the country for 30 days before going back to your home country.
+This means that you can remain in the U.S. for 30 days before going back to your home country.

-However, you are not allowed to take part in any exchange activity anymore, nor to work.
-If you travel outside the U.S. during this period, you will not be permitted to re-entry.
+However, if you remain in the country during this time, you are no longer allowed to take part in any exchange activity or work.
+If you travel outside the U.S. during this period, you will not be permitted to re-enter.

 What is the “mandatory home residence” requirement?

-Under the mandatory two-year home residency requirement, J1 Visa holder can change to another nonimmigrant status (such as an H-1B Visa) or apply for a Green Card, provided that they first spent at least two years in their home country.
+Under the mandatory two-year home residency requirement, J1 Visa holder can change to another non-immigrant status (such as an H-1B Visa) or apply for a Green Card, provided that they first spend at least two years in their home country.

 After this timeframe, eligible applicants can re-enter the U.S. under a dual intent visa.
-In addition, the two-yea stay can be served at several intervals.
+In addition, the two-year stay can be served in several intervals.

 The home residence requirement can be waived under the following conditions:

-- A no-objection statement issued by the government of the home country of the applicant;
+- A no-objection statement is issued by the government of the home country of the applicant

-- If the applicant can prove that he or she would be persecuted in his home country;
+- If the applicant can prove that he or she would be persecuted in his or her home country